These Highly Rated Cold Brew Coffee Makers Will Save You So Much Money This Summer

 If you're a millennial, chances are you've been lectured by someone about how making coffee at home will save you money.
 In the summertime, however, this "easy way to save money" seems a little bit harder.
 For some reason, making cold brew just doesn't feel as simple as brewing up a pot of hot coffee, but with the right appliances, it can be.

 Ahead, we've compiled the highest-rated cold brew coffee makers available on Amazon and Target.com.
-Some are appliances are not unlike a regular coffee maker and others are specially-designed containers that make steeping cold brew a breeze.
-They also range in price from under $20 to over $175.
+Some are appliances not unlike a regular coffee maker and others are specially-designed containers that make steeping cold brew a breeze.
+They also range in price.
 Each one, however, will make brewing your own cold coffee easy, so you won't have to feel guilty about splurging on iced coffee this summer.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.